-The FY2020 loans to social businesses came to: 15,037 loans, 184.5 billion yen, of which 1,803 loans, 19.6 billion yen were loans to NPOs.
+The FY2021 loans to social businesses came to: 12,465 loans, 113.7 billion yen.

 Social Business Mark

 We are engaged in PR activities and have created the Social Business Mark in order to make social business, which works to solve regional and social problems, more widely known.